 |HasFieldNames||Optional||Variant||Use True (1) to use the first row of the spreadsheet as field names when importing or linking.
 Use False (0) to treat the first row of the spreadsheet as normal data.
 If you leave this argument blank, the default (False) is assumed.
 When you export Access table or select query data to a spreadsheet, the field names are inserted into the first row of the spreadsheet no matter what you enter for this argument.|

 |Range||Optional||Variant||A string expression that's a valid range of cells or the name of a range in the spreadsheet.
 This argument applies only to importing.
 Leave this argument blank to import the entire spreadsheet.
 When you export to a spreadsheet, you must leave this argument blank.
 If you enter a range, the export will fail.|

 |UseOA||Optional||Variant||This argument is not supported.|

-You can use the TransferSpreadsheet method to import or export data between the current Access database or Access project (.adp) and a spreadsheet file.
+Use the TransferSpreadsheet method to import or export data between the current Access database or Access project (.adp) and a spreadsheet file.
 You can also link the data in an Excel spreadsheet to the current Access database.
 With a linked spreadsheet, you can view and edit the spreadsheet data with Access while still allowing complete access to the data from your Excel spreadsheet program.
 You can also link to data in a Lotus 1-2-3 spreadsheet file, but this data is read-only in Access.